 Throughout the last decade, we have seen an increased appetite from companies seeking private lenders to help finance debt due to the reported potential benefits compared to the more traditional and well-trodden route of dealing with established banks.
-5 This article runs through the benefits associated with private lenders.
+This article runs through the benefits associated with private lenders.

 Firstly, market conditions are likely to increase interest in private credit funds due to the current turbulence of the public markets.
 The cost for a company to seek private debt is becoming closer to public equivalents with investors favouring some of the potential benefits associated with private markets.
-For example, with private markets, investors only need to deal with one of two lenders (it can be up to 10 for public lenders), leading to a more effective communication process when seeking, for example, term amendments, requiring urgent support or looking to capitalise on a time-sensitive opportunity.
+For example, with private markets, investors only need to deal with one or two lenders (it can be up to 10 for public lenders), leading to a more effective communication process when seeking, for example, term amendments, requiring urgent support or looking to capitalise on a time-sensitive opportunity.

 Likewise, and especially in today's economic climate, companies may well decide it's actually worth paying more to seek finance from a private investment firm who, unlike banks, generally have more flexible lending terms and often greater capacity and internal resources for businesses to tap into and ultimately help navigate challenging times.
-An important example of this would be private lenders'

-5 J. Guilford, N. Unmack, "Breakdown: Private credit's main threat is itself", Reuters, 7 July 2022 ability to offer undrawn facilities to help fund potential acquisitions.
+An important example of this would be private lenders' ability to offer undrawn facilities to help fund potential acquisitions.
 This can often be as much as a third of the original loan which is something that would be incredibly difficult to achieve in the public markets.